fqantonio/aqua/PROCEDURE.md

 > NOTE: fetching means, "going" with the MP to the location, click with mouse right button and choose maps, them fetching; after, using alt to choose the area and click the fetching;"

 - Check the site permissions to test/use the AQUA;
+- Materials check list:
+- [ ] computer;
+- [ ] trolley;
-- Materials check list: computer; trolley; wooden platform to load the AQUA in the vehicle; box (roap; fenders; basic tools; USB cables; aqua battery charger; AA batery charger; AA batteries charged; multimeter charger monitor; telemetry radio; Radio Control transmitter);
+- [ ] wooden platform to load the AQUA in the vehicle;
+- [ ] box (roap; fenders; basic tools; USB cables; aqua battery charger; AA battery charger; AA batteries charged; multimeter charger monitor; telemetry radio; Radio Control transmitter);
+- [ ] Mission report

 - Check the Radio Control (RC) battery levels;
+- Charge the AA batteries;
 - Charge the AQUA batteries;
-- Charge the portable computer bateries (the automatic shut down should be "never");
+- Charge the portable computer batteries (Energy portable computer setup: the automatic shut down should be "never");
-- Reme,ber: because they are lubricated only by water!
+- Remember: don't allow the motors to work more then 10s outside the water: they are lubricated only by water!
 - binoculars.
 - Dinghy boat (if possible).